An easy pressure cooker cauliflower soufflé full of cheese. It makes a wonderful low carb side dish that takes little time to prepare.

 I’m slowly learning how to use my Instant Pot as pressure cooking is a new concept for me.
 Thankfully, I’ve gotten some help from my friend Jill over at This Old Gal where you’ll find many Instant Pot recipes.

 After I posted my low carb taco soup recipe, Jill pointed out a few things that I did wrong.
 Apparently, you need to be careful when cooking dairy under pressure and it’s not recommended to use a quick pressure release.

 I’ve been a little nervous to do much more than pressure cooker hard boiled eggs.
 But, with some help from Jill I managed to make a delicious pressure cooker cauliflower soufflé.
-I can’t wait to get a copy of her upcoming cookbook!
+She has even more great recipes in her cookbook!

 The great thing about this recipe is that you just need to blend all the ingredients together, place it in a pan, and then cook it in the electric pressure cooker.
 So simple!

 I’m all about the easy recipes so I thought I’d give the cauliflower dish a try.
 To be honest, I’ve never made a soufflé before, but it seemed pretty straightforward.